mclenithan/restaurant/README.md

 ## Does it work?
 Seriously, I looked at your code, its kind of ugly...

-Yes it works!
-I am not the greatest Dev but I will continue to make it better.
+Yes it works! but I will continue to make it better.
 I could use some help... and a job... with better Devs who will buy me a new computer and teach me the secrets of life through programming.
 I live in LA :)

 Name: Patrick McLenitham
 Email: patrick.mclenithan@gmail.com